JonasFranc1sco/JonasFranc1sco/README.md

 - 👋 Hi, I’m @JonasFranc1sco
 - 👀 I’m interested in learn new things on world of code.
-- 🌱 I’m currently learning software development.
+- 🌱 I’m currently learning Go, Python and cybersecurity.
 - 💞️ I’m looking to collaborate on any company for start my software enginner carrer.
-- 📫 How to reach me: Email: jonasgouveia19@gmail.com
+- 📫 How to reach me ⬇️
+- 📩 Email: jonasgouveia19@gmail.com
+- 📲 Instagram: jonasufrancisco